ruby-bdb/bdb/README.md

 The authors have put all possible caution into ensuring that DB and Ruby cooperate.
 The memory access was one aspect carefully considered.
 Since Ruby copies when doing String#new, all key/data retrieval from DB is done with a 0 flag, meaning that DB will be responsible.
-See [*"this"*](http://groups.google.com/group/comp.databases.berkeley-db/browse_frm/thread/4f70a9999b64ce6a/c06b94692e3cbc41?tvc=1&q=dbt+malloc#c06b94692e3cbc41) news group posting about the effect of that.
+See [*this* news group posting](http://groups.google.com/group/comp.databases.berkeley-db/browse_frm/thread/4f70a9999b64ce6a/c06b94692e3cbc41?tvc=1&q=dbt+malloc#c06b94692e3cbc41) about the effect of that.

 The only other design consideration of consequence was associate.
 The prior version used a Ruby thread local variable and kept track of the current